-In Uzbekistan, the following sectors of the economy play key roles: hydrocarbon resources (mainly natural gas - 11th in terms of production in the world, 60-70 billion m3), gold mining (4th in the world in reserves and 7th in mining, approximately 92 tons annually), agricultural products - mainly cotton, vegetables, fruits, and melons [7].
+In Uzbekistan, the following sectors of the economy play key roles: hydrocarbon resources (mainly natural gas - 11th in terms of extraction in the world, 60-70 billion m3), gold mining (4th in the world in reserves and 7th in mining, approximately 92 tons annually), agricultural products - mainly cotton, vegetables, fruits, and melons [7].

-Uzbekistan ranks sixth in the world in the production of cotton and the fifth in exporting as a raw material [3].
+Uzbekistan ranks sixth in the world in the production of cotton and the fifth in exporting it as a raw material [3].
 First and foremost, very comfortable climatic conditions (arid, long and cloudless hot days) and fertile irrigated lands contribute to a high yield of cotton cultivation.
-In order to get the whole picture, only water is needed.
-This was the main reason for the beginning of (from the 1950s) the largescale developing of new lands in Central Asia and particularly in Uzbekistan.
+In order to get the whole picture in terms of cotton production, only water is needed.
+This was the main reason for the beginning of the large-scale developing of new lands in Central Asia and particularly in Uzbekistan (from the 1950s).
 And relatively in short time in Uzbekistan alone, more than 50 medium and small reservoirs were built.
 The Chatkal River, which we are focusing on, flows into the Charvak Reservoir which is the product of above-mentioned activity.
 It was built during 1963-1978 years.
 [2].
 The reservoir is used mainly for energy, drinking, fishery and recreational purposes.
-The Chirchik River begins from the dam of the Erasmus Mundus Joint Master in Water and Coastal Management.
-WACOMA (2015-2017) Charvak Reservoir, and it is the main right tributary of the river Syr Darya in the territory of Uzbekistan.
+The Chirchik River begins from the dam of the Charvak Reservoir, and it is the main right tributary of the river Syr Darya in the territory of Uzbekistan.